SergiusTheBest/plog/README.md

 ```

 ###TxtFormatter
 This is a classic log format available in almost any log library.
-It is good for console output and easy to read without any tools.
+It is good for console output and it is easy to read without any tools.

 ```
 2014-11-11 00:29:06.245 FATAL [4460] [main@22] fatal